 Why does Amnesty International UK run door-to-door campaigns?

 Door-to-door fundraising is a cost-effective way for us to engage with new supporters, enabling them to give regular financial support to our work.
 We use our fundraisers to promote our weekly lottery.
 This is a great way to support human rights and be in with the chance of winning cash prizes.

 How do I know if the fundraiser is legitimate?

 Our fundraisers will always wear Amnesty International UK branded t-shirts or jackets.
 They will also carry official identification cards including a photo and unique fundraiser ID number, both of which are required by law.
-The identification card will also carry the name of the agency they work for – SMILE Fundraising or APPCO UK.
+The identification card will also carry the name of the agency they work for – SMILE Fundraising.
 All fundraisers will have a larger version of their ID badge (either on a piece of paper, or on their tablet) – so even from a distance of 2m you will be able to check their details.